The Jungle: Federal response

 President Theodore Roosevelt had described Sinclair as a "crackpot" because of the writer's socialist positions.
 He wrote privately to journalist William Allen White, expressing doubts about the accuracy of Sinclair's claims: "I have an utter contempt for him.
 He is hysterical, unbalanced, and untruthful.
 Three-fourths of the things he said were absolute falsehoods.
 For some of the remainder there was only a basis of truth."

-After reading The Jungle, Roosevelt agreed with some of Sinclair's conclusions.
+After reading an advance copy of The Jungle, Roosevelt agreed with some of Sinclair's conclusions.
 The president wrote "radical action must be taken to do away with the efforts of arrogant and selfish greed on the part of the capitalist."
 He assigned the Labor Commissioner Charles P. Neill and social worker James Bronson Reynolds to go to Chicago to investigate some meat packing facilities.
 Contemporary humorist Finley Peter Dunne satirized Roosevelt's reaction, writing a story about the president being served sausages and subsequently throwing them out the window of the White House.

 Learning about the visit, owners had their workers thoroughly clean the factories prior to the inspection, but Neill and Reynolds were still revolted by the conditions.
 Their oral report to Roosevelt supported much of what Sinclair portrayed in the novel, excepting the claim of workers falling into rendering vats.
 Neill testified before Congress that the men had reported only "such things as showed the necessity for legislation."
 In 1906, the Bureau of Animal Industry issued a report rejecting Sinclair's most severe allegations, characterizing them as "intentionally misleading and false", "willful and deliberate misrepresentations of fact", and "utter absurdity".

 Roosevelt did not release the Neill–Reynolds Report for publication.
 His administration submitted it directly to Congress on June 4, 1906.
 With powerful Republicans opposing reforms that would prove costly to the packers, a compromise deal was brokered by Roosevelt that gave the reformers much of what they wanted, but not all.
 Public pressure led to the passage of the Meat Inspection Act and the Pure Food and Drug Act.
 The latter established the Bureau of Chemistry, in 1930 renamed as the Food and Drug Administration.

 Sinclair decried the legislation, which he considered an unjustified boon to large meatpackers.
 The government and taxpayers would bear the costs of inspection, estimated at $30,000,000 annually.
 In October 1906, he complained about the public's misunderstanding of the point of his book, in Cosmopolitan Magazine, by saying, "I aimed at the public's heart, and by accident I hit it in the stomach."